Piper Archer III

 Dual Garmin G5's

-The 180 horsepower Piper Archer III, complimented with two of the latest primary flight displays, Garmin G5’s, makes for one great leasure, and cross country flight plane.
+The 180 horsepower Piper Archer III, complimented with two of the latest primary flight displays, Garmin G5’s, makes for one great leisure, and cross-country flight plane.
 Truly a one stop shop for advanced avionics, speed, and great views!
-Some excellent features about the Garmin G5’s is the top centered one is used as your attitude indidcator, such as the primary flight display of the G1000.
-It displays your airspeed in the format of a tape on the left side, your altitdue in the format of a tape on the right, and your conventional attitude horizon refrence display in the background.
-The bottom center G5 is the HSI, also known as the horizaontal situation indidcator, which displays a compass in the background, GPS and VOR over lays ontop of the compass, and bearings accompanied with ground speed on the corners of the HSI.
-The added situational awarness of the G5’s makes for a more intuitive dream to fly.
+The Garmin G5’s are excellent, they feature a top centered PFD used as your attitude indicator, such as the primary flight display of the G1000, displaying airspeed in the format of a tape on the left side, your altitude in the format of a tape on the right, and your conventional attitude horizon reference display in the background.
+The bottom G5 is the HSI, also known as the horizontal situation indicator, which displays a compass in the background, GPS and VOR over lays on-top of the compass, and bearings accompanied with ground speed on the corners of the HSI.
+The added situational awareness of the G5’s makes for a more intuitive dream to fly.

 LATEST